oracle/weblogic-kubernetes-operator/site/domains.md

 Please be aware of the following important considerations for WebLogic domains running in Kubernetes.

+* _Domain Home Location:_ The WebLogic domain home location is determined by the domain resource 'domainHome' if set, and otherwise a default location is determined by the `domainHomeInImage` setting.
+If a domain resource 'domainHome' field is not set and `domainHomeInImage` is `true` (the default), the operator will assume the domain home is a directory under `/u01/oracle/user_projects/domains/` and report an error if no domain is found or more than one domain is found.
+If a domain resource 'domainHome' field is not set and `domainHomeInImage` is `false`, the operator will assume the domain home is `/shared/domains/DOMAIN_UID`.
+* _Log File Locations:_ The operator can automatically override Weblogic domain and server log locations using situational configuration overrides.
+This occurs if the Domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeInImage` is explicitly set to `false`.
+When overriding, the log location will be the location specified by the `logHome` setting.
-* Channel listen addresses in a configuration either must be left completely unset (for example, not set to anything), or must be set to the exact required value, which will be in the form of the `domainUID` followed by a hyphen and then the server name (with all lower case, underscores converted to dashes).
+* _Listen Address Configuration:_  Channel listen addresses in a configuration either must be left completely unset (for example, not set to anything), or must be set to the exact required value, which will be in the form of the `domainUID` followed by a hyphen and then the server name (with all lower case, underscores converted to dashes).
 For example `domain1-admin-server`.
 This includes default, SSL, admin, and custom channels.
+* _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default, SSL, admin, or custom channel listen addresses (using situational config overrides).
+These will become `domainUID` followed by a hyphen and then the server name, all lower case, and underscores converted to dashes.
+For example, if `domainUID=domain1` and the WebLogic server name is `Admin_Server`, then its listen address becomes `domain1-admin-server`.
+  Since the WebLogic console does not show the new override values, it is recommended, but, not required, to leave listen addresses in a configuration completely unset, or set to the exact required value (for clarity).
-* If you choose to expose any WebLogic channels outside the Kubernetes cluster, for example, the administration port or a T3 channel to allow WLST access, you need to ensure that you allocate each channel a unique port number across the entire Kubernetes cluster.
+* _Node Ports:_ If you choose to expose any WebLogic channels outside the Kubernetes cluster via a `NodePort`, for example, the administration port or a T3 channel to allow WLST access, you need to ensure that you allocate each channel a unique port number across the entire Kubernetes cluster.
 If you expose the administration port in each WebLogic domain in the Kubernetes cluster, then each one must have a different port.
 This is required because `NodePorts` are used to expose channels outside the Kubernetes cluster.
+IMPORTANT:  for security reasons, exposing admin, RMI, or t3 via a node port.
-* If using a `hostPath` persistent volume, then it must be available on all worker nodes in the cluster and have read/write/many permissions for all container/pods in the WebLogic Server deployment.
+* _Host Path Persistent Volumes:_ If using a `hostPath` persistent volume, then it must be available on all worker nodes in the cluster and have read/write/many permissions for all container/pods in the WebLogic Server deployment.
 Be aware that many cloud provider's volume providers may not support volumes across availability zones.
 You may want to use NFS or a clustered file system to work around this limitation.

 The following features are not certified or supported in this release: